danielbonnell/abhnation-rails/README.md

 ![The Abh Nation](https://github.com/danielbonnell/abhnation-rails/blob/master/new_site.png)

 ## About The Abh Nation (original)
 [The Abh Nation (original version)](http://www.abhnation.com/) is the world's premier fan site for the anime series Crest of the Stars.
-It originally launched October 2nd, 2004, though it had it's roots in NationSufugnoff, which first launched in January, 2003.
+It originally launched October 2nd, 2004, though it had it's roots as NationSufugnoff, which first launched in January, 2003.
+All previous iterations of NationSafugnoff are still viewable through the [National Archives](http://archives.abhnation.com/) of The Abh Nation.
 ![The Abh Nation](https://github.com/danielbonnell/abhnation-rails/blob/master/original_site.png)